Download Binaries (windows)

 Then this data will be send out before the read starts

-Load will load a file in the Data to Write or Write before Read part (max 60 bytes)
+load a file in the Data to Write or Write before Read part (max 60

 Data length is the max number of bytes to read. (max 60 bytes)

-ASCII or HEX can be set to set the Data to Write or Write before Read part in ASCII or HEX mode.
+or HEX can be set to set the Data to Write or Write before Read part in ASCII or

 Type only HEX Digits in hex mode or data might be lost.